kurtamohler/pytorch-dev-multienv/README.md

 # pytorch-dev-multienv
-Manage multiple environments for PyTorch contribution development
+Manage multiple environments for PyTorch contribution development.
+This tool allows you to work on multiple PyTorch repo clones simultaneously

 ## Prerequisites